-And yet still, because God is a most loving and merciful Father, He answers those wimpy prayers of mine!
-I’m even counting the answers that don’t look the way I wanted them to look but were answered according to His wisdom, not mine.
+And yet, because God is a most loving and merciful Father, He answers those wimpy prayers of mine!
+Now, it’s always in His time, which sometimes matches my time…and sometimes doesn’t.
+And to be completely fair, I’m even counting the answers that don’t look the way I wanted them to look but were answered according to His wisdom, not mine.

 In our Lent Devotional for Women today, let’s look at what prayer and love should have in common and why neither are for wimps; I’ll give you a hint, it’s not lethargy and incompleteness.
 Because do you know a couple of qualities of real love?

 Meaning, if we love only until…it’s not real love.